Search overlay

 The Dissertation Proposal

 1. The student may propose a dissertation in classic form or in the form of three essays.
-If the three essay format is chosen, at least one of the three essays should be completed in draft form.
-The remaining two essays should be developed to such extent that the main idea, the hypothesis, data and methodology are clearly outlined.
-If the classic form is chosen, the Dissertation Proposal typically requires the student to complete the first three chapters of a dissertation (introduction, literature review and methodology chapters).
-It includes a statement of justification for the research, explaining the need and importance of the research topic.
+If the three-essay format is chosen, at least one of the three essays should be completed in draft form.
+The remaining two essays should be developed to such an extent that the main idea, hypothesis, data, and methodology are clearly outlined.
+If the classic form is chosen, the Dissertation Proposal typically requires the student to complete the first three chapters of a dissertation (introduction, literature review, and methodology chapters).
+It includes a statement of justification for the research, explaining the importance of the research topic.
 It includes an extensive literature review, which provides the conceptual understanding and focus for the research.
 Finally, it includes a description of the research methodology to be used to carry out the research.
 In most cases, students will have developed a “proof of concept” for the research by having conducted a pilot research project as part of their manuscript development process.
-Having sample data and preliminary analysis of the concept allows the student to show the viability of the research project
+Having sample data and preliminary analysis of the concept allows the student to show the viability of the research project.

-1. After the Dissertation Proposal is completed, the student must present and defend his/her proposal before his/her committee
+1. A formal dissertation proposal must be successfully defended and the appropriate paperwork submitted to the Graduate School during the first semester of the fifth year.
+After the Dissertation Proposal is completed, the student must present and defend his/her proposal before his/her committee.

 Dissertation and Final Examination